-Automating helpdesk processes can be valuable for small businesses wanting to improve their response times and save on costs.
-In fact, manually handling a help desk ticket is believed to cost $22 (around £17).
+Automating customer support processes can be valuable for small businesses wanting to improve their response times and save on costs.
+In fact, manually handling a customer support ticket is believed to cost $22 (around £17).

 One example of automating a business’s support functions is by using a ticketing system.
 This saves time by automatically assigning tickets to team members and organising them according to the request type.
 Such as a query regarding delayed shipping being quickly assigned to a member responsible for dispatching orders.

-Another IT helpdesk process that benefits from automation is responding to support requests.
+Another process that benefits from automation is responding to support requests.
 By automating queries, small businesses can not only reduce wait times and boost team productivity, but they can also reduce ticket backlogs.
 One way to achieve this is to set up canned responses to FAQs, where messages can be triggered to send instantly.
 This eliminates the need for a ticket to be raised and allows teams to focus on more complex enquiries.

 Providing Proactive Customer Service

 The function of proactive service is to anticipate the customer’s needs.
 By doing so, support teams can identify issues that haven’t yet occurred or ones that the customer isn’t aware of.

 For example, a web hosting company may need to temporarily shut down for planned maintenance.
 But, before doing so, they’ll need to notify users.
-With access to a helpdesk dashboard, this communication can be quickly issued via email, text, social media, or SMS.
+With access to a dashboard, this communication can be quickly issued via email, text, social media, or SMS.

 Proactive service can also have a big impact on an SMB’s brand loyalty.
 On average, 68% of global customers have a more favourable view of brands that contact them via proactive customer service notifications.

 Measuring Performance Metrics

-Modern helpdesk tools are packed full of analytic and reporting tools.
+Modern tools are packed full of analytic and reporting tools.
 This allows for greater visibility of support requests, as well as identifying the level of service team members are providing.